davidedc/Fizzygum-website/_docs/slides-maker.md

 ## Transcript

-The Slides Maker is one of the sample apps in Fizzygum.
+The "Slides Maker" is one of the sample apps in Fizzygum.

 To open it, double click on the slide icon: